kwaschny/cf_dump/README.md

 Encoding(s) to use when dumping byte arrays.
 Default: `[ "UTF-8" ]`

+### byteMax

+Maximum number of bytes to display as individual row when dumping byte arrays.
+Default: `1024`

 ### reset

 Discard all output before `<cf_dump>` is executed.
 This is handy if you want to dump in the middle of a view without rendering the view up to this point.
 Default: `false`